OOPSpam/blog/_posts/2019-09-24-spam-protection-for-ninja-forms.md

 title:  "How to protect your Ninja Forms from spam with anti-spam filter API"
 author: "Onar A."
 image: ../blog/assets/nj-oopspam-wordpress-plugin.jpg

+description: "Use OOPSpam WordPress plugin to stop spam on your Ninja Forms"
+# modified:
 ---
 <center>
 <a href="https://wordpress.org/plugins/oopspam-anti-spam/">